---

 This is why we use the Command Line (CLI).
 The visual buttons (AWS Console, Azure Portal) are great for beginners.
 But the Terminal is where the real work happens.
 It allows you to sift through mountains of data instantly.

-In this guide, we aren't going to write basic scripts.
-We are going to build actual tools.
-We will learn the three most important commands: grep (Find), awk (Count/Math), and sed (Replace).
-And we'll learn why the Pipe symbol | is the most powerful key on your keyboard.
+We aren't going to write basic scripts here.
+We're going to build actual tools.
+We'll master the three most important commands: `grep` (Find), `awk` (Count/Math), and `sed` (Replace).
+You'll see why the Pipe symbol `|` is the most powerful key on your keyboard.

-Part 1: The Magic of "Streams"
+## The Magic of Streams

-In Linux, everything is data flowing like water.
 There are three invisible streams flowing into every program:

 1. **Input (STDIN)**: Data coming in (like from your keyboard).